vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     mv ~/certificates/certs/new-device.cert.pem ~/certificates/certs/sensor-thl-2001-device.cert.pem
     ```

-1. To download the generated X.509 device certificates from the Cloud Shell to your local machine, enter the following commands:
+1. To download the first generated X.509 device certificate from the Cloud Shell to your local machine, enter the following command:

     ```sh
     download ~/certificates/certs/sensor-thl-2000-device.cert.pfx
+    ```

+    > **Note**: Watch for a browser prompt asking you to save the file.

+1. To download the first generated X.509 device certificate from the Cloud Shell to your local machine, enter the following command:

+    ```sh
     download ~/certificates/certs/sensor-thl-2001-device.cert.pfx
     ```

+    > **Note**: Watch for a browser prompt asking you to save the file.

     In the next task, you will start building the simulated devices that will use the X.509 device certificates to authenticate with the Device Provisioning Service.